entropicalabs/openqaoa-website/docs/hackatons/bath-challenge.md

 ### **OPTIONAL.
 Study the Graph and the Solution**

-Andrew Lukas paper says that given `k` colors and `N` vertexes it takes `nN` qubits to encode the problem.
+Andrew Lukas paper says that given `k` colors and `N` vertices it takes `nN` qubits to encode the problem.
 Without saturating your RAM, do you think you can play around with different graph topologies and colouring schemes?

 Maybe try to plot a scaling of the performance of the algorithm as a function of changing graph properties (e.g. edge connectivity).